mcdonc/.nixconfig/videos/multifile/script.rst

 This is independent of flakes or nonflakes.

 Unlike many other languages, functions in Nix can be themselves composed as a file.
-This doesn't mean that the file *contain* a function, it means that the file *is* a function.
+This doesn't mean that the file *contains* a function, it means that the file *is* a function.

 Let's assume we have this stuff in our ``configuration.nix`` or some variant